m1gwings/summaries/aca/parallel-architectures.md

 </div>

-- A **parallel computer** is a collection of processing elements that cooperates and communicate to solve large problems fast.
+- A **parallel computer** is a collection of processing elements that cooperate and communicate to solve large problems fast.

 The aim of parallel architectures is to replicate processors to add performance instead of designing faster processors (_horizontal scalability_ vs _vertical scalability_).
 They extend the traditional computer architecture with a **communication architecture** (_to allow the interaction among the different computational units_).